collocations.org

 An incident room was set up at a police station near the site of the crash.

-He was asked to leave the club following an incident at a training camp.
+He was asked to leave the club following an incident with a knife.

 Three soldiers were wounded in the incident.